varnish/Varnish-Cache/doc/sphinx/users-guide/run_security.rst

-If you are the only person involved in running Varnish, or if all the people involved are trusted to the same degree, you can skip this chapter:  We have protected Varnish as well as we can from anything which can come in through HTTP socket.
+If you are the only person involved in running Varnish, or if all the people involved are trusted to the same degree, you can skip this chapter:  We have protected Varnish as well as we can from anything which can come in through an HTTP socket.

-If parts of your web infrastructure are outsourced or otherwise partitioned along adminitrative lines, you need to think about security.
+If parts of your web infrastructure are outsourced or otherwise partitioned along administrative lines, you need to think about security.

-Varnish provides four levels of authority, roughly related to how and where the command comes into Varnish:
+Varnish provides four levels of authority, roughly related to how and where commands come into Varnish:

   * The command line arguments